dan1229/flutter_api_services/README.md

 ### Versioning

-Versioning for Git packages in Flutter isn't exactly the best - to work around this, each 'official' release will need to be made into a branch on GitHub, then you can reference that branch.
-As of this writing the format for these branchers is:
+Versioning for Git packages in Flutter isn't exactly the best - to work around this, each official release will need to be made into a branch on GitHub, then you can reference that branch.
+The format for these branches is:
 `version/X.X.X`

 ## Usage